spnda/fastgltf/README.md

 [spreadsheet-link]: https://docs.google.com/spreadsheets/d/1ocdHGoty-rF0N46ZlAlswzcPHVRsqG_tncy8paD3iMY/edit?usp=sharing

 In this chapter, I'll show some graphs on how fastgltf compares to the two most used glTF libraries, cgltf and tinygltf.
-I've disabled loading of images and buffers to only compare the JSON parsing and serialization of the glTF data.
+I've disabled loading of images and buffers to only compare the JSON parsing and deserialization of the glTF data.
 I create these graphs using a spreadsheet that you can find [here][spreadsheet-link].
 These numbers were benchmarked using Catch2's benchmark tool on a Ryzen 5800X (with AVX2) with 32GB of RAM using Clang 16, as Clang showed a significant performance improvement over MSVC in every test.